3 Days in Hallyeohaesang National Park, South Korea

 From Boriam, a few hundred more yards through a bamboo forest takes you to the summit, which opens up with a 360 degree view.
 This area is called Mang Dae (망대) or Observation Tower, used for centuries as a signaling station.

-Our driver met us at Boriam with the bus.
-Sweaty and tired, we nap on the way to Yi Su Shin museum (이수신영상관), our last stop in Hallyeohaesang National Park.
+Sweaty and tired, nap if you can on the way to Yi Su Shin museum (이수신영상관), your last stop in Hallyeohaesang National Park.
 Yi Su Shin (1545-1598 A.D.) arguably ranks among the world's most brilliant naval officers.
 He never lost a single battle and is credited with saving Korea from numerous Japanese assaults during the reign of Toyotomi Hideyoshi, including the most famous Battle of Myongnyang during the Imjin War that pitched Yi's 13 korean "turtle" ships (거북선, "geobukseon") against 130 traditional Japanese ships!
 The turtle ship was the world's first iron-clad ship, developed 300 years before iron-clads achieved widespread use during America's Civil War in the 1860's.
 Yi is credited with designing the turtle ship.

 The Yi Su Shin museum in Namhae is excellent!
 Wall panels in Korean, Japanese, Chinese and English provide a chronological description of Yi's life and battles.
 The 3-D movie with English subtitles brings the drama to life.
 The museum also features numerous exhibits of the ships, weaponry, and military attire.
 As you exit the rear of the museum and look out across the bay, you can imagine the ships lined up in battle formation, the smell of smoke, the roar of cannons!
 Thrilling!